ViBlog/autovalues/autovalue-intro.md

 ```

 ## Simple Example
-So this is what we have to write to have the same class as above but without the Parcelable.
+So this is what we have to write to have the same class as above (without the Parcelable).
 9 lines...
 I trully think that's awesome.

 ```java
 @AutoValue